How to Choose The Types of Carpet For The Home

 Regardless of the length of the cut fibers, their inherent nature is to bend, flatten or move over time with constant use.
 Consequently, cut pile carpets also tend to produce a worn out look faster and needs to be replaced more often.

 Another drawback to cut pile carpets is its cost.
-Generally, cut pile carpets are more expensive than uncut pile carpets or berbes, saxonies and friezes, due to the nature of its production process.
-Cut pile carpets require a more intricate method in order to produce attractive patterns.
+Generally, cut pile carpets are more expensive than uncut pile or berbes, saxonies and friezes, due to the nature of its production process.
+Cut pile requires a more intricate method in order to produce attractive patterns.

-Due to the mentioned worn out appearance, cut pile carpets are not advisable for use on high traffic areas such as stairs, hallways and entryways because they will tend to show this effect more noticeably.
-This type of carpets are more suited for areas with low to medium traffics such as bedrooms, home offices or dens.
+Due to the mentioned worn out appearance, cut pile is not advisable for use on high traffic areas such as stairs, hallways and entryways because they will tend to show this effect more noticeably.
+This type is more suited for areas with low to medium traffics such as bedrooms, home offices or dens.

 • Saxony cut carpet pile – Considered to be the “most iconic carpet pile” in the industry, saxony pile carpets are traditional cut piles that feature individual strands that are standing up and cut evenly.
 Saxony cut pile carpets are woven densely and they have a plush, fuzzy texture and an even surface.